khawkins98/PDF-A-go-go/README.md

 The metrics object includes:

-- `initialRenderTime`: Time taken for initial render of all pages (ms)
+- `initialRenderTime`: Time for initial render (ms)
-- `averageLowResRenderTime`: Average time to render a page in low resolution (ms)
-- `averageHighResRenderTime`: Average time to upgrade a page to high resolution (ms)
+- `averageHighResRenderTime`: Average time to render a page upgrade (ms)
 - `totalPagesRendered`: Total number of pages rendered
 - `totalHighResUpgrades`: Total number of high-res upgrades performed
-- `pageRenderTimes`: Object mapping page numbers to their low-res render times
+- `pageRenderTimes`: Object mapping page indices to render times
-- `highResUpgradeTimes`: Object mapping page numbers to their high-res upgrade times
+- `highResUpgradeTimes`: Object mapping page indices to upgrade times

+Note: `getPerformanceMetrics()` returns `null` when debug mode is disabled.

 ## Development

 To set up a local development environment:

 - Fork the repository and create your branch from `main`.
-- Run `yarn install` and `yarn dev` to set up your environment.
+- Run `npm install` and `npm run dev` to start the dev server.
-- Compiled JS is available in the local `/dist` folder.
+- Production build is written to `/dist` via `npm run build`.
 - Please follow the code style and add comments where helpful.
 - Open a pull request with a clear description of your changes.